isaias-alt/isaias-alt/README.md

 Mobile developer with expertise in **Flutter 💙** I’m passionate about building user-friendly and dynamic apps, and I'm always eager to learn new technologies to tackle complex problems.
 I'm excited to contribute to innovation in a professional setting.

-I’m also part of the [D-velopers](https://www.d-velopers.com/) community, which makes me very proud
+I’m also part of the [D-velopers](https://www.d-velopers.com/) community, which makes me very proud.

 - 🔭 I’m currently working as a freelancer and on my own projects.